AmyOShea/MS3-Cocktail-Hour/TESTING.md

 Not so much of a bug but an issues that needed to be addressed.
 I had friends upload recipes to test.
 One of the issues that came from this was them not adding to the fields following the instructions in the tool tips.

-There's an input for the main ingredient which is diplayed on the recipe card but this also needs to be input under the ingredients list (preferably with measurements).
+There's an input for the main ingredient which is displayed on the recipe card but this also needs to be input under the ingredients list (preferably with measurements).
 It says this in the tooltips but I get that people don't always read them.

 The issue was that while the main ingredient was seen on the recipe card, once you viewed the full recipe, that was omitted: